UKHO/devops-pipelinetemplates/auto_tag/README.md

 # Template for adding a GitHub tag from an Azure Pipeline

 Tags are references that point to specific points in Git history.
 Tagging is generally used to capture a point in history that is used for a marked version release (i.e. v1.0.1).
-With this template, the required tag name and commit Id on the the tag needs to attached are sent from the calling pipeline as parameters to this template
+The tag name and commit Id on which the tag needs to attached are sent from the calling pipeline as parameters to this template.
+The tag name can be any string with no spaces and no special characters such as \, ?, ~, ^, :, * , [, @, ..

 ## Usage